Who Should Get The Vaccine?

 The American College of Obstetricians and Gynecologists offers additional guidance on this topic.

 In most cases, yes.
 People with medical problems can and should receive the vaccine if they do not have a severe allergy to the ingredients in the vaccine.
 This includes people living with HIV, autoimmune disorders, such as Lupus, or any other medical problem that leads to a weakened immune system.
-The CDC also recommends that certain people who are moderately to severely immunocompromised receive a third (supplemental) dose of a mRNA vaccine to improve their protection.
 If you have questions, please talk to your doctor.

 Yes.
-If you are a transplant recipient, you should get vaccinated as soon as possible.
-Additionally, the CDC recommends that people who are moderately to severely immunocompromised, including anyone who has received an organ transplant and is taking medicine to suppress their immune system, receive a third (supplemental) dose of a mRNA vaccine (Pfizer or Moderna).
+If you are a transplant recipient, you should get vaccinated.
+Additionally, the CDC notes that people who are moderately to severely immunocompromised, including anyone who has received an organ transplant and is taking medicine to suppress their immune system, may get one or more additional dose of the update COVID-19 vaccine.

 If you have any questions, please reach out to your doctor.
 For additional guidance on this topic, please see information from The Transplantation Society and the American Society of Transplantation.